-Here we will discuss the few key features of such an organization:
+Here we will discuss a few key features of such an organization:

 - Technology remains at the heart of such organizations, and they are trusted to ensure the effective and smooth functioning of such an organization.
-Use of technology is so much that employees have very little personal communication.
-Employees communicate primarily through text, email, social media and other communication methods.
+The use of technology is so much that employees have very little personal communication.
+Employees communicate primarily through text, email, social media, and other communication methods.

 - Employees of these organizations do not usually show up to work in a specific location.
 They work on the project with video conferencing and other collaboration software.
 In this way, these organizations eliminate geographical barriers and problems.

 - In addition, employees of these organizations have flexible working hours.
 They can work at the most convenient hours for them.
 Thus, employees can achieve a work-life balance in their own way and according to their needs and preferences.